How to Choose a Birding Tour

 Comprehensive tours versus tours that just sample a particular country

-But if you just want to get a “feel” for the country and see the top birds (but miss others), then you would join the shorter 15-day Northern Peru trip (or the wildlife/less bird-focused tour).
+But if you just want to get a “feel” for the country and see the top birds (but miss others), then you would join the shorter 15-day Northern Peru birding trip.

 Our 18-day Namibia/Botswana/Zambia birding tour is a very good example.
 We ensure getting the remote Kunene River birds, such as Cinderella Waxbill, and we also look for Black-cheeked Lovebird (these two birds are quite often not even tried for on standard Namibia bird tours, but we feel they are very important, highly localized, and very beautiful birds).
 During the course of this tour we also make sure to stop for each mammal species.
 We feel that a brilliant bird trip list and finding the time to stop for mammals are not mutually exclusive!

-If you prefer a “lite” type of birdwatching tour, closer to a vacation (!), you might choose the 15-day North Peru birding tour (which also avoids high altitudes, which not everyone tolerates) rather than the 26-day comprehensive version.
+If you prefer a “lite” type of birdwatching tour, closer to a vacation (!), you might choose the 15-day Northern Peru birding trip (which also avoids high altitudes, which not everyone tolerates) rather than the 21-day comprehensive version.
 Although all birding trips are tiring, these less comprehensive birding tours are for birders who need things to be more easy-going and less tiring.
 That particular trip still “gets” the most often dreamed-about birds such as Marvelous Spatuletail, though!

 If maximizing the number of endemics and other strategic birds you see on a trip is important to you, please note several things

 When analyzing trip bird lists and trip reports to decide which company to travel with, it is vital to try and assess the following: